By Jo Clay

 This simple metaphor describes how many of us feel and act every day but Covey argues that by taking some simple measures to “sharpen the saw” we can become much more effective, everyday!

 This practice works on the basis that every day we make time to take positive actions in each of these four areas and over time these become habits which lead to a happier, healthier and more productive you.

 As a team and as individuals we each work hard to make sure we have a balance across these areas and through effective time management, mainly prioritising what is important rather than just being busy, we have become a lot more effective.
 Both in and out of work.

-To do this is as individuals is really important but it’s just as critical that we do this as a team.
-So last week the whole team (board and staff) came together for an afternoon led by one of our directors for a strategy session.
+To do this as individuals is really important but it’s just as critical that we do this as a team.
+At Empower- Be The Change we always make time to get together for regular team briefs.
+A great example of this was when the board and staff came together for an afternoon led by one of our directors for a strategy session.
 Over 4 hours we reviewed what’s gone well and what we should keep doing more of, things that aren’t working, our “time wasters” and things to stop doing, the strong partnerships we have and those that we could build, reaffirmed our values and focus as a social enterprise and created a 90 day focused action plan.

 It was a simple exercise but one that could so easily have been pushed off the to-do list as unimportant, seen as something we didn’t have time for.
 But four hours spent sharpening the saw has now bought us back so much more time, energy and resource for our next round of course delivery and business activities.

-During August we put a hold on course delivery to take a much needed break to sharpen the saw.
-In between pockets of annual leave we will still be in work but you’re more likely to see us in a café, walking or working from home as we mix up our working habits to truly “sharpen the saw” and feed our creativity to make our next round of programmes even more empowering for our participants.
+Another great example of this is our strategy around quieter summer months.
+As a team, we decided to put a hold on course delivery over the month of August to take a much-needed break to sharpen the saw.
+In between pockets of annual leave, we will still be in work but you’re more likely to see us in a café, walking or working from home as we mix up our working habits to truly “sharpen the saw” and feed our creativity to make our next round of programmes even more empowering for our participants.